INTERNAL FAMILY SYSTEMS (IFS) THERAPY

 Decrease bodily tension by creating more internal harmony

-Improve relationships by being able to show up fully and not hide away parts of yourself
+Deepen relationships by being able to show up wholly

 Increase trust in your ability to lead your life in the ways that feel right for you